csmith/chameth.com/site/content/post/2017-12-17-dns-over-tls-on-edgerouter-lite/index.md

 You could of course redirect any traffic to port 53, but that would prevent you from explicitly querying any other DNS server.
-By just intercepting traffic to 8.8.8.8 I'm taking care of the vast majority of my statically configured devices, and can still issue manual queries to other resolves when needed.
+By just intercepting traffic to 8.8.8.8 I'm taking care of the vast majority of my statically configured devices, and can still issue manual queries to other resolvers when needed.

 ### Validating